redstrate/redstrate.com/content/extra.md

 This is my personal Gentoo overlay that I use on my Gentoo computers.
 It contains ebuilds for some of my software, but also some ebuilds I wrote myself for certain third-party software.
 You can find it [here](https://git.sr.ht/~redstrate/ebuilds).

-## Arch Linux Repository
+~~Arch Linux Repository~~

-I host my own Arch Linux repository called elysium at https://pkgs.pyra.sh.
-The database and all packages are GPG signed with the key located at https://pkgs.pyra.sh/key.txt which you must import with pacman-key first.
+~~I host my own Arch Linux repository called elysium at https://pkgs.pyra.sh.
+The database and all packages are GPG signed~~ ~~with the key located at https://pkgs.pyra.sh/key.txt which you must import with pacman-key first.~~

-You can find some of the original PKGBUILDs [here](https://git.sr.ht/~redstrate/pkgbuilds).
+~~You can find some of the original PKGBUILDs [here](https://git.sr.ht/~redstrate/pkgbuilds).~~

+**The repository is currently defunct and I don't know when I'll bring it back online.
+You can still find [my PKGBUILDs](https://git.sr.ht/~redstrate/pkgbuilds) though.**

 ## Guestbook